 Please don’t think she is a criminal.
 It’s a very normal part of toddler development and shouldn’t be taken too seriously at this age.
 Of course, you want her to know that it’s not acceptable, and it’s not kind behavior, but don’t lose sleep over it.
 She will give you plenty of other real issues that will keep you awake over the next 18 years.

 4. Make it very clear that she is hurting someone else, and that makes them sad.

-Usually if I point out to my daughter that she is hurting someone, and they are crying because of something she did, she is remorseful, she doesn’t want them to cry, and when I show her how upset and sad the other child is, she will usually want to give them a hug or say sorry.
+Usually, if I point out to my daughter that she is hurting someone, and they are crying because of something she did, she is remorseful, she doesn’t want them to cry, and when I show her how upset and sad, the other child is, she will usually want to hug them or say sorry.

 5. Model appropriate behavior.

 Show her how to be kind to others.
 I am constantly modeling kindness to my toddler.
-Even reminding her to be gentle and nice to the cat or dog when she is petting them, is modeling good behavior.
-Use every opportunity you can to allow her to share toys or snacks, or even crayons.
+Even reminding her to be gentle and nice to the cat or dog when she is petting them is modeling good behavior.
+Use every opportunity you can to allow her to share toys, snacks, or even crayons.
 It’s never too early or late to start teaching your children to be kind to others, and I promise you that it will all be worth it!